-From April 2020 the way IR35 operates will change for large and medium sized businesses engaging workers via their PSCs, so that:
+From April 2021 the way IR35 operates will change for large and medium sized businesses which have a "UK connection" and who engage workers via "intermediaries", so that:

-- the end user of the services (client) will be required to make a determination of an individual's (worker) employment status and communicate that determination to both the worker and the entity it engages with (whether the PSC or another intermediary such as an agency); and - if the client determines that the worker would be an employee for tax purposes if engaged directly by the client, the organisation paying the worker's PSC (fee-payer) who may or may not also be the client, depending on the complexity of the supply chain will need to account for income tax and NICs (employees' and employer's) in respect of such payment.
+- the end user of the services (client) will be required to make a determination of an individual's (worker) employment status and communicate that determination to both the worker and the entity it engages with (whether the PSC or another intermediary such as an agency); and - if the client determines that the worker would be an employee for tax purposes if engaged directly by the client, the organis ation paying the worker's PSC (fee-payer) who may or may not also be the client, depending on the complexity of the supply chain will need to account for income tax and NICs (employees' and employer's) in respect of such payment.

-These changes will bring large and medium sized businesses in line with public sector bodies engaging workers via their PSCs (who have been subject to similar rules since April 2017).
+These changes will bring large and medium sized businesses which have a "UK connection" in line with public sector bodies engaging workers via their PSCs (who have been subject to similar rules since April 2017).

-NEW RULES (DIRECT ENGAGEMENT WITH PSC)
+NEW RULES (DIRECT ENGAGEMENT WITH INTERMEDIARY)